 Google doesn’t give any precise info on normal Google Drive speed so you could compare it to your own data.
 Still, Reddit user /justindustin writes about 45 MB per second as the ideal speed you can expect.

-Here you should also remember about the Google Drive limit of 3 files per second & 750 GB a day.
+Here you should also remember about the Google Drive upload speed limit of 3 files per second & 750 GB a day.
 This means that the upload of many small files could take you more time than one big asset.
 And if you’re planning to upload 5 TB of info (as the Reddit user has been trying), you might need to wait a whole week.
 (But for the 750 GB limit, there’s a workaround.
 Add one more user to Drive, and you get another 750 GB.)

 Change your app settings